Academic and student support

-The Library has over 80 staff, and is staffed until 2am during term time.
+The Library has over 80 staff and is open until 2am during term time.
 We provide a complete information and enquiry service and can teach you how to make the best possible use of the wide range of resources available.
-We provide a wide range of free training opportunities for students, including workshops on referencing software and developing an effective approach to academic reading.
+We also have a wide range of free training opportunities including workshops on referencing software and developing an effective approach to academic reading.

-There are many different study spaces, including 20 group study rooms, silent study areas and individual study areas.
-There is also a flexible study space with PCs, tables, chairs and whiteboards, where you can work in groups, use laptops/mobile phones, and have cold food and drinks.
+There are many different study spaces, including 20 study rooms, silent study areas and individual study areas.
+There is also a flexible study space with PCs, tables, chairs and whiteboards where you can work, use laptops and mobiles, and have cold food and drinks.
 Our IT Services also have a PC Clinic where you can access technical support for your personal devices.

-We also offer an Inter-Library Loan service, which provides you with access to print collections and electronic articles that are not available from Loughborough University Library.
+We also offer an inter-library loan service, which provides you with access to print collections and electronic articles that are not available in our library.
 This is a useful service that provides access to thousands of books and articles from other libraries around the UK and occasionally from overseas that you may need for research purposes.
 Sometimes these resources can be obtained as photocopies or PDFs which you can then keep.

 Student Advice and Support Service